cldf-datasets/magram/README.md

 ### 4.4 Simplified Meaning Columns

-- Grammatical labels: We use a fixed set of grammatical labels defined in a separate document ('grammatical labels').
+- Grammatical labels: We use a fixed set of grammatical labels defined in a separate document.
 - Polygrammaticalization: When multiple targets stem from the same source, we display the most grammaticalized meaning; others may appear in the comments.

-### 4.5 Labelgroup Columns

-For the web version of the database, we have added groupings of grams for easier access.
-Those groupings are based on broad interpretations of the items' functions.
-And although they have some theoretical background, they are not to be seen as proper comparative concepts.
-They are there for your convenience and have been assigned in a short amount of time, without the necessary attention to detail necessary for strict grouping.

-### 4.6 Examples
+### 4.5 Examples

 - **Glossing** follows the Leipzig Glossing Rules
 - If no citation is given for an example, the contributor is the source (p.c.)

-### 4.7 Comments
+### 4.6 Comments

 Multiple comments are separated by semicolons.

-### 4.8 Grammaticalization Parameters
+### 4.7.
+Grammaticalization Parameters

 Each of the 8 parameters is defined in detail in the methodology paper (Bisang et al. 2020b).
 Additional notes: